 Figure 9 – An example of a RDMS in banking [16]

-After determining that a relational database management system (RDMS) was the best choice for the project, it was compared to different options available under RDMS, including MySQL, PostgreSQL, and SQLite.
+After determining that a RDMS) was the best choice for the project, it was compared to different options available under RDMS, including MySQL, PostgreSQL, and SQLite.
 Following evaluation, the choices were narrowed down to SQLite and MySQL [17].
 Initially a MySQL database was considered and partially implemented as our RDMS for the project due to its ability to handle larger amounts of data and remote access capabilities, however, its implementation on the Raspberry Pi proved to be challenging due to the use of MariaDB, a MySQL fork.
 The lack of adequate documentation and resources online further reinforced our decision to select SQLite.
 Additionally, SQLite’s lightweight nature, small memory footprint, and serverless architecture made it an efficient and cost-effective solution for storing and retrieving data collected.
 A trade-off analysis is presented later in Section 6.4 of this report.

 Choosing SQLite meant using SQL as the query language.
 This meant taking advantage of a well-established and widely used language, allowing for efficient data management and manipulation [18].
 The language’s syntax is straightforward, making it easier to write complex queries and retrieve specific data points from large datasets.
 Additionally, SQL’s ability to join tables and perform complex operations enables the lab to perform a more in-depth analysis of the data collected.